kvas-it/europython2017/4-py-gen-sa.md

 - Can we do SA in parallel, sharing the emin and xmin between threads?
-- Can we compile the function using TensorFlow or Theano and then use those frameworks, perhaps running the algo in parallel?
+- Can we compile the function using TensorFlow or Theano and then use those frameworks, perhaps running the algo in parallel on a GPU?